nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### QR Code

-Each client has a QR code that allows users to save them to their phones easily.
+Each client has a QR code that allows users to save their contact information to their phones easily.

 ![QrNewUi](images/QrNewUi.png)